Thermodynamics-informed graph neural networks: Methodology

-\item Processor: The processor is the core task of the algorithm, as it shares the nodal information between vertices via message passing and modifies the hidden vectors in order to extract the desired output of the system.
-First, a MLP ($\pi_e$) computes the updated edge features $\bs{x}'_{ij}$ for each graph edge, based on the current edge features, global features, and sending and recieving node.
+The processor is the core task of the algorithm, as it shares the nodal information between vertices via message passing and modifies the hidden vectors in order to extract the desired output of the system.
+First, a MLP ($\pi_e$) computes the updated edge features $\bs{x}'_{ij}$ for each graph edge, based on the current edge features, global features, and sending and recieving node,

 Then, for each node the messages are pooled with a permutation invariant function $\phi$ based on the neighborhood $\mathcal{N}_i=\{j\in\mathcal{V}|(i,j)\in\mathcal{E}\}$ of the node $i$.
-Last, the node embeddings are updated with a second MLP ($\pi_v$) using the current node features, the pooled messages, the external load vector and the global features:
+Last, the node embeddings are updated with a second MLP ($\pi_v$) using the current node features, the pooled messages, the external load vector and the global features,

 where $(\cdot,\cdot)$ denotes vector concatenation and $\bs{x}'_i$ and $\bs{x}'_{ij}$ are the updated nodal and edge latent vectors.

 The processing step is equivalent to the message passing \cite{gilmer2017neural} of 1-step adjacent nodes.
 In order to get the influence of further graph nodes, the process can be recurrently repeated with both shared or unshared parameters in $M$ processing blocks and optionally using residual connections \cite{he2016deep}.
 In this approach, we use both unshared parameters and residual connections to each message passing block and sum as aggregation function $\phi$.
 Note that the computed messages $\phi(\bs{x}'_{ij})$ represent a hidden embedding of the intermolecular interactions of the system (internal messages) whereas the vector $\bs{f}_i$ accounts for the external interactions (external messages).